Rites of passage are important rituals or ceremonies to honor and celebrate the transition from one stage of life to another.

 The ceremony is unique for each event, tailored to the transition of life you are celebrating and your religious or spiritual beliefs.

-If you are interesting in organizing a rite of passage for yourself, a family member or a group of friends, please contact Elizabeth.
+If you are interesting in organizing a rite of passage for yourself, a family member or a group of friends, please contact Liz.
 We will schedule a phone interview to discuss your transition, timeframe and interests for the ceremony, and then provide an estimate and proposal for the rite of passage.